Functions#

 - Returns: The computed area using the const

-To then make use of the function there is a need to call the function with the arguement for the parameter, seen in the above with calculating the area of a circle with a radius of 5.
+To then make use of the function there is a need to call the function with the argument for the parameter, seen in the above with calculating the area of a circle with a radius of 5.

 Lambda (Anonymous) Functions#